leandrosilva/mercurio/README.md

 As it is a prototype, [SQLite](https://www.sqlite.org/index.html) is being used for persistence.
 To make it even easier, [GORM](https://gorm.io/) is in charge of migrations and object-relational mapping.

+There is also an optional feature (turned `off` by default) of using an underlying [RabbitMQ](https://www.rabbitmq.com/) to allow for horizontal scaling.
+It could well being [ActiveMQ](https://activemq.apache.org/), [Amazon SQS](https://aws.amazon.com/sqs/), [Redis Pub/Sub](https://redis.io/topics/pubsub) or whatever message-oriented middleware platform for that matter.
+I went with RabbitMQ because I got it running on Docker container so why not?

 # What is included?

 * Source code is in `./src` folder;